maverick-zhn/vnc-configuration/readme.md

 ```
 # netstat -an | grep 'LISTEN'
 ```
-* If VNC Server Application Porst are open, then try from VNC client.
+* If VNC Server application ports are open, then try from VNC client.

 # Troubleshouting
-I have found the following problems.
-I have include all the fixes for those.
+I have found the some problems.
+In addition, I have included all the fixes for those.

 ## Disabled Ethernet Device
  Manually enable Ethernet Device [3]